martinos/validator_fn/README.md

                                         postal_code: postal_code}))
 ```

-This is a very simple library (100 lines of code) that can be extended as you which by
+This very simple library (100 lines of code) can be extended easily by creating new lambdas.
-creating your own lambdas.

 ## Casting